Paddle Billing

 Response

-If successful, Paddle returns the paused subscription entity with an object that that contains a preview of the recurring transaction for this subscription.
+If successful, Paddle returns the paused subscription entity with an object that contains a preview of the recurring transaction for this subscription.

 Resume subscription